 Time to do your own thing?
 If you’re thinking of starting (or staying) small with a freelance side hustle, check out this article on a smart approach to setting your rates.

 Be a leader

 Looking to move into management (or higher management than you’re in now)?
 Check out what Sallie learned about leadership from the skeptics and why she almost didn’t take a leadership job (but ended up doing it anyway).
+Here’s how to book an executive coaching package to understand your strengths and blind spots, see the big picture, and plan your next steps.
 And if your next move is joining a board of directors: Here’s how to do it.

 Now that you’ve got the data, you’re ready to set those intentions and start working (and celebrating) on the small wins along the way.

 © 2019–2020 Ellevest, Inc. All Rights Reserved.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.

 The information provided does not take into account the specific objectives, financial situation or particular needs of any specific person.